-The International Financial Reporting Council have determined that where employee shares are issued under a non-recourse loan payment plan, the loan assets and the increment to share capital should not be recognised at grant date but rather, the transactions be treated as share options.
+The International Financial Reporting Council have determined that where employee shares are issued under a non-recourse loan payment plan, the loan assets and the increment to share capital should not be recognised at grant date but rather, the transactions be treated as Implied Options.
 Consequently the value of the discount which has been determined using a binomial pricing model will be charged to the Statement of Comprehensive Income over the vesting period.
 Other increments to share capital will be recognized as the share loans are settled by the relevant employees.

-(c) Summary of shares granted
+(c) Summary of implied options granted

-The following table illustrates the number of movements in share options during the current year:
+The following table illustrates movements in implied options during the current year:

 Consolidated Consolidated

 2010 2009

 Number Number

 Balance at the beinning of the year 2,400,000 3,500,000

 Granted during the year - -

 Exercised during the year - -

 Lapsed during the year (1,700,000) (1,100,000)

 Balance at the end of the year 700,000 2,400,000

-Exercisable at the end of the year - -

-Number of recipients - -

-Exercise price - -

-Weighted average price - -

-Exercise period from - -

-То - -

-Expiration day - -